Tertle12/sahara-ai-legal/privacy-policy.md

 # Privacy Policy

-**Project:** DeFi AI Portfolio Strategist (Sahara AI Agent)
+**Project:** Crypto Master Guide Universal (Sahara AI Agent)
 **Controller:** Bit_Train
 **Contact:** [keni_grinev@mail.ru]
 **Effective Date:** 2025-08-18 • **Last Updated:** 2025-08-18

-This Privacy Policy explains how we process information when you use **DeFi AI Portfolio Strategist** (the “Service”).
+This Privacy Policy explains how we process information when you use **Crypto Master Guide Universal** (the “Service”).
 We aim to keep data collection minimal and transparent.
 If you disagree with this Policy, please do not use the Service.

 ---